 Thyroid supporting supplements

-In addition to avoiding damaging to your thyroid with further BPA and phthalate exposure, you’ll also want to help restore and optimize its function.
+In addition to avoiding damage to your thyroid with further BPA and phthalate exposure, you’ll also want to help restore and optimize its function.

 - Iodine – Iodine provides your thyroid the fuel it needs to create the critical T3 and T4 hormones.
 And, the best source of iodine is kelp.